SpencerSherk/sombra-marketplace/README.md

 Smart contract code for Sombra marketplace

-Written in July 2022 as a project / contract for NYC based VFX studio, Bonfire.nyc
+Written in July 2022 as a side project / contract for NYC based VFX studio, Bonfire.nyc

 Received a successful audit from Hashex (https://hashex.org/audits/sombra-nft/)